SchrodingerandDoraemon/Notes/Java/antra_java.md

 An immutable class is simply a class whose instances cannot be modified. e.g. String, Integer...

-### how to customize our own immutable class
+### how to customize our own immutable class (The memory trick to follow the order of writing a class)
 1. Declare the class as final so it can’t be extended.
 2. Make all fields private and final so that direct access is not allowed.
-3. Don’t provide setter methods for variables.
+3. Initialize all the fields via a constructor performing deep copy
-4. Initialize all the fields via a constructor performing deep copy
+4. Don’t provide setter methods for variables.
 5. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.

 ### Memory area (it is the logical way)